Armeria humilis

-Armeria juniperifolia, the juniper-leaved thrift, is a species of flowering plant in the family Plumbaginaceae.
+Armeria humilis, the juniper-leaved thrift, is a species of flowering plant in the family Plumbaginaceae.
+It is a subshrub native to the Serra Amarela and Serra do Gerês of Portugal and Spain in the northwestern Iberian Peninsula.

 It is a mat-forming evergreen perennial, with pale pink clover-like flowers appearing in Spring above dark green, needle-like foliage.
-Numerous cultivars have been developed for garden use, where it is suitable for cultivation in the alpine or rock garden.

-This species and the cultivar 'Bevan's Variety' have gained the Royal Horticultural Society's Award of Garden Merit.
+The species was first described as Statice humilis by Johann Heinrich Friedrich Link in 1801.
+In 1820 Josef August Schultes placed the species in genus Armeria as A. humilis.
+Two subspecies are accepted: